-1. In the Release dashboard, clicking on the status of an in-progress or completed Release opens the for the Release opens the Pipeline Run view for the Release pipeline.
+1. In the Release dashboard, clicking on the status of an in-progress or completed Release opens the Pipeline Run view for the Release pipeline.

 Example: Clicking Release in progress for the second pipeline shows the progress of a currently running Release.